parse-community/parse-server/CONTRIBUTING.md

 ## Breaking Changes

-We want to avoid sudden breaking changes which has been often been pointed out in community feedback.
-Therefore we intend to follow the [Deprecation Policy](#deprecation-policy) when changing or removing existing features.
+To make breaking changes more predictable we follow a [Deprecation Policy](#deprecation-policy) when changing or removing existing features.

-Please consider that Parse Server is just one component in a stack that requires attention.
+We acknowledge that Parse Server is just one component in a stack that requires attention.
 A breaking change requires resources and effort to adapt a production environment.
 An unnecessarily high frequency of breaking changes can have detrimental side effects such as:
 - "upgrade fatigue" where developers run old versions of Parse Server because they cannot always attend to every update that contains a breaking change
 - less secure Parse Server deployments that run on old versions which is contrary to the security evangelism Parse Server intends to facilitate for developers
 - less feedback and slower identification of bugs and an overall slow-down of Parse Server development because new versions with breaking changes also include new features we want to get feedback on